Changelog

 - variance

-now can be modified infeglm_control()
+iter_center_maxanditer_inner_maxnow can be modified infeglm_control().

 capybara 0.8.0